-For School of Professional Studies programs, with 78 approved semester hours, students apply to the major and once accepted, join a group (cohort) of no more than 20 students.
+For the Department of Professional Studies, with 62 approved semester hours, students apply to the major and once accepted, join a group (cohort) of no more than 20 students.
 Each cohort completes the remaining classes together, providing mutual support and motivation.